The Pursuers

 .

 One not to miss.
 Authentic teddy boy era drama of "two groups of hot headed kids in tight jeans."
-They "sweat with a jungle fever," explains Bollinger for the benefit of us non Expresso Bar types, as Nicky (Ken Hewitt) plans his revenge on Benny Trotter's gang, so he can be Number One.
+They "sweat with a jungle fever," explains Bollinger for the benefit of us non Expresso Bar types, as Nicky (Ken Hewitt) plans his revenge on Benny Trotter's gang, so he can be the one "going to the top."

 Benny will be "laughed off the streets" if they get him in his own back yard.
-As Benny digs Nicky's "dip" Sue (girl friend, Clare Marshall), she gives him the come-on, and alone in 137 Kirby Mews he's lured into Nicky's trap.
+As Benny digs Nicky's "dip" Sue (Clare Marshall)- ie his girl friend, she gives him the come-on, and alone in 137 Kirby Mews he's lured into Nicky's trap.

 Then in St Philip's Hospital, Inspector Bollinger throws a hopeful "who did it?" at Benny.
 He claims to have walked through a glass door.

-What Bollinger groovily calls a "full scale gang rumble" follows as Benny discharges himself.
+What Bollinger groovily calls a "full scale gang rumble" follows when Benny discharges himself.

 However there's a sombre note as Bollinger brings the story to a moral conclusion.